dasgoutam/tex-learn/tutorial_01/tutorial_01_learnings.md

 5. {} inside a math expression makes it appear in the same line

-6. addan additional $(so $$) before and after expressions to make them appear in a new line
+6. add an additional $ (so $$) before and after expressions to make them appear in a new line